driveus/driveus/README.md

 ##Contributing
 1. Fork this repo
 2. Clone it and check out a feature branch
-3. Make your changes, adhering to the AirBnB style guide, and commit them
+3. Make your changes, adhering to the [AirBnB style guide], and commit them
 4. Push to your feature branch
 5. Make a pull request to drivus/dev branch!